xiaoyuchn/CIDO-COVID-19/README.md

 The content of the file cido-covid-19(core).owl is the core term about COVID-19.

-The file cido-covid-19.owl contains the full version of the COVID-19 ontology.11
+The file cido-covid-19.owl contains the full version of the COVID-19 ontology.